 - Newton and Hilton Deployments

-NJ TRANSIT is transitioning to a cleaner bus fleet, beginning with deployments of BEB at the Newton Avenue Garage and Hilton Garage that serve the cities of Camden and Newark.
-Starting here is an intentional choice to see how these buses operate in an urban, frequent-stop market, while also giving an opportunity for a predominately minority and low-income area to gain early access to the newest electric bus technology.
-With the acquisition of eight 40-foot BEB and necessary electric charging infrastructure at each garage, residents will experience positive public health benefits from decreases in GHG emissions and improved air quality.
+NJ TRANSIT is transitioning to a zero-emission bus fleet!
+Deployments of BEBs at the Newton Avenue Bus Garage and Hilton Bus Garage that serve the cities of Camden and Newark are a first step toward this future.
+By deploying BEBs in these communities, we can provide historically marginalized communities with cleaner public transportation options while also gathering important information regarding the operation of BEB technologies in urban areas of New Jersey.
+With the acquisition of eight 40-foot BEBs and installation of associated electric charging infrastructure at each garage, residents can expect public health benefits from decreases in GHG emissions and improved air quality.

 - Garage Modernization

 Transitioning to a zero-emission fleet will require a major transformation of our infrastructure, routes, and operations.
 Modernizing our infrastructure will require power utility upgrades which require a long lead time.
 The graphic below shows some of the activities that will occur at the garages which includes everything from expanding the footprint of our facilities, to roof strengthening for solar systems and power equipment, to digitalizing our yard management practices, to addressing basic state of good repair needs.